 Add the essential oils and rose hydrosol to 2 ounces of aloe vera gel or an unscented cream base.
 Stir together and store in a glass container.
 Apply as needed.

 Got an insect bite?
-Try a compress with lavender or Roman chamomile to get relief.
+Try a compress with lavender or Roman chamomile essential oils to get relief.

 For respiratory inflammation (bronchitis, laryngitis)